-If you hold stock for your business at home – for example if you make jewellery or are a florist – you could consider business insurance.
+If you hold stock for your business at home – for example, if you make jewellery or if you're a florist – it's worth considering business cover.

 This type of insurance should cover you against theft or damage of your materials or finished products.

-Do I need insurance for employees working from home?
+Do I need insurance for employees working from my home?

-If your business has employees who come to your home, you should also look at taking out employer’s liability insurance.
+If your business has employees who come to your home, you should also look at employer’s liability insurance.

-You could also consider taking out professional indemnity insurance.
-This covers the cost of any claims made against you by clients for losses which are your fault.
+It's also worth considering professional indemnity insurance.
+This covers the cost of any claims made against you by clients for losses that are your fault.